☣️ UN 1002 • CLASS 2

 UN 1002 — Air, compressed

-HAZMAT RADIO NOTE — UN 1002 Product: Air, compressed Class 2 / Non-Flammable Gas / ERG 122 PPE: Level D for normal operations; SCBA and protective clothing if cylinders are involved in fire or leak in confined space ISOLATION: ERG 122: isolate 100m in all directions if cylinder rupture risk; no evacuation needed for small leaks ACTION: Stage upwind · Isolate · Deny entry · Request HazmatRADIO
+HAZMAT RADIO NOTE — UN 1002 Product: Air, compressed Class 2 / Non-Flammable Gas / ERG 122 PPE: Structural firefighting gear with SCBA for smoke or fire exposure; maintain distance from heated packages or damaged articles.
+ISOLATION: ERG 122: isolate 100m in all directions if cylinder rupture risk; no evacuation needed for small leaks ACTION: Stage upwind · Isolate · Deny entry · Request HazmatRADIO

 Use for: Quick radio or face-to-face size-up.
 Short, structured, field-ready.